ngtrnhatnam/Workshop/content/5-lambda-api-setup/5.3-create-api-gateway/_index.md

 Now your API is ready to receive requests from the frontend!

 > **Seem easy, right?**
-> If you’re done, move on to [Create Lambda function to save history](/5-lambda-api-setup/5.2-create-lambda-save-history) and continue your serverless journey! 🚀✨
+> If you’re done, move on to [Web interface](/6-web-interface) and continue your serverless journey! 🚀✨